Cherie2/Challenge19/README.md

 ## Motivation

 The motivation for this project is to build a text editor that runs in the browser and is a progressive web application.
-I will be implementing code for the client side of this application as the server-side has been provided already.The web application will have persistent data.
+I will be implementing code for the client side of this application as the server-side has been provided already.
+The web application will have persistent data.

 In completing this project, I have learned the basic concepts of utilizing web packages.